 - The AHP needs to make a fitness for work determination and should explain it to the pilot, and be able to justify the decision clearly. - The harbor master only needs to know if the pilot is fit for duty or otherwise.
-The pilot may be less hostile to the assessment if he understands that a medical diagnosis can remain confidential. - There may be a need to liase with the GP to help give the diagnosis and provide future support for him and family. - If John has a condition rendering him permanently unfit it may be suggested his wife/partner attends the appointment for support. - Draw their attention to the EAP/PAN for support.
+The pilot may be less hostile to the assessment if he understands that a medical diagnosis can remain confidential. - There may be a need to liaise with the GP if a serious condition is found (see also above). - If John has a condition rendering him permanently unfit it may be suggested his wife/partner attends the appointment. - Draw their attention to the EAP/PAN for support.